 The Energy Efficiency Programme Office (E2PO) is a multi-agency committee set up to improve energy efficiency across many different types of activities, such as: Households, Industry, Buildings, Power Generation, Transport and Infocomm.

 Apart from direct measures, we work to find innovative technologies to drive energy efficiency.

 Although our electricity consumption has grown over the years, we are achieving more growth with each unit of energy used.
-This means that for every dollar of growth we are achieving, we aim to use less energy and generate less greenhouse gases and pollution.
+This means that for every dollar of growth we are achieving, we are using less energy and generate less greenhouse gases and pollution.

-One important tool in our efforts is the Energy Conservation Act, which will be kicking in 2013.
-The Act requires large energy users in the industry and transport sectors to appoint energy managers, report energy use and greenhouse gas emissions, and submit plans for energy efficiency improvement.
-In doing so, companies will not only help safeguard Singapore’s environment, but also sharpen their business competitiveness.
+One important tool in our efforts is the Energy Conservation Act.
+The Act requires large energy users in the industry and transport sectors to appoint energy managers, report energy use, and put in place good energy management practices.
+The Act also sets out minimum energy performance standards for industrial equipment and household appliances.

 Conserving and using energy efficiently and reducing carbon emissions to address challenges and climate change.

 © 2020 Ministry of the Environment & Water Resources